shizuo-kaji/CubicalRipser_3dim/README.md

     ./tcubicalripser --embedded input.npy

 The difference is in the sign of the filtration and the permanent cycle.
+Here, (--embedded) converts the input I to -I^\infty described in the paper below.

 Look at the following paper for details:
 [Duality in Persistent Homology of Images by